sagemath/sage/src/doc/en/developer/review.rst

 **Beta Release Stage**: For preparing a new beta release or the first release candidate, all positively reviewed PRs with the forthcoming release milestone are considered.
 PRs that have dependencies not merged yet are ignored.
-The Release Manager merges PRs in batches of 10 to 20 tickets, taking the PR priority into account.
+The Release Manager merges PRs in batches of 10 to 20 PRs, taking the PR priority into account.
 If a merge conflict of a PR to the Release Manager's branch occurs, the PR is set back to "needs work" status by the Release Manager, and the list of the PRs already merged to the Release